evhub/coconut/DOCS.md

 Coconut uses the `&:` operator to indicate protocol intersection.
 That is, for two [`typing.Protocol`s](https://docs.python.org/3/library/typing.html#typing.Protocol) `Protocol1` and `Protocol1`, `Protocol1 &: Protocol2` is equivalent to a `Protocol` that combines the requirements of both `Protocol1` and `Protocol2`.

+The recommended way to use Coconut's protocol intersection operator is in combination with Coconut's [operator `Protocol`s](#supported-protocols).
+Note, however, that while `&:` will work anywhere, operator `Protocol`s will only work inside type annotations (which means, for example, you'll need to do `type HasAdd = (+)` instead of just `HasAdd = (+)`).

+See Coconut's [enhanced type annotation](#enhanced-type-annotation) for more information on how Coconut handles type annotations more generally.

 ##### Example

 **Coconut:**